mralexcraven3/waldo/README.md

 ## Testing and Benchmarking

-I still need to write proper test coverage, but do have a benchmarking utility in `benchmark.py` that will simulate heavy requests.
+I've been using a benchmarking utility in `benchmark.py` to will simulate heavy requests.
 Additionally, [Apache Bench](http://httpd.apache.org/docs/2.2/programs/ab.html) and [Siege](https://www.joedog.org/siege-home/) have been very helpful.